-It can be removed if there is an impacted tooth or it takes too much space preventing other teeth to move for proper alignment.
+It can be removed if there is an impacted tooth or if it takes too much space preventing other teeth to move for proper alignment.
 You need to sacrifice 1 to 2 years and money for getting your teeth straight.

 So, if there is a problem with wisdom teeth, it’s better to remove them.
 3rd molar or wisdom teeth don’t have any significant role in your mouth when there is a space deficiency.

 But, if a wisdom tooth doesn’t affect the alignment of other teeth, it may not be removed.
-In this circumstance, a routine check-up with your orthodontist should be maintained to evaluate whether wisdom teeth causing any problems or not.
+In this circumstance, a routine check-up with your orthodontist should be maintained to evaluate whether wisdom teeth cause any problems or not.

 Planning for wisdom teeth can be the same as in late teens.
 It’s difficult to make a good teeth alignment with an impacted tooth in adults.